Winterless North in the Bay of Islands

 Rainbow Falls – 27 meters (88 ft)

-The River Track is 2-hour walk to the falls (or 10 minutes from a carpark).
+The River Track is 2-hour walk to Rainbow Falls (or 10 minutes from a carpark) with viewing platforms at the top of the falls and a path to the bottom.

 A sweet swimming hole.
-The track was not accessible (“temporarily closed”), unless you climbed over the ditch and balanced over the waterworks-in-progress, and pushed on.
-(I wasn’t the only one!)
+Due to a watermain project, the track was not accessible (“temporarily closed”) during my hike…unless you climbed over the ditch and balanced over the waterworks-in-progress, and pushed on.
+(I wasn’t the only one.)